hemanshukale/Automated-laptop-charging-using-ESP8266/README.md

   GPIO 12   - Transistor base with around 1K resistor in between ; can be pulled down for additional safety
   GPPIO 0   - GND for flashing

-  Connect 1 terminal of relay to 5V and other to collector of VCC
+  Connect 1 terminal of relay to 5V and other to collector of trasnsistor
   Emmitter  - GND
   also connect a reverse biased diode to act as flyback diode between the terminals of the relay